 Energy hardship expert panel and reference group

-2 specialist groups have been established to support government in its work to alleviate energy hardship in New Zealand.
+2 specialist groups were established in 2021 to support government in its work to alleviate energy hardship in New Zealand.
+The expert panel completed its work in July 2023 and the reference group’s term ended in December 2023.

-The establishment of energy hardship expert panel and reference group is based on the Electricity Price Review recommendation to establish a cross-sector energy hardship group.
+The establishment of the 2 specialist groups – the Energy Hardship Expert Panel and the Energy Hardship Reference Group – was based on the Electricity Price Review recommendation to establish a cross-sector energy hardship group.

 Energy Hardship Expert Panel logo